 As your organization’s employee count grows, so do compliance-related tasks.
 All of a sudden, OSHA compliance training completion becomes a full-time job.
-Before that happens, you need to find more efficient processes, from vetting courses and tracking regulation changes to being able to provide proof of completion during an OSHA audit.
+Before that happens, you need to find more efficient processes, from vetting courses and tracking regulation changes to being able to provide proof of completion during an OSHA inspection.

 OSHA Compliance Training Required for Healthcare